Modules

 example using colors object.

-Since the modules in the Coffeerun example almost always export just a single name, we will use this trick a lot.
+Since the modules in the Coffeerun example almost always export just a single name, my re-write will use this trick a lot.

 App Example¶